The Rappahannock Fall Line: An Intersection

 Moderated by Brent Hunsinger, Friends of the Rappahannock Advocacy and Coastal Programs Director, our speakers will address the challenges and opportunities facing the Fall Line and the Rappahannock River.

-For further or to inquire about non-profit tabling opportunities, please contact Education Manager Michelle Crow-Dolby at mdolby@umw.edu.
+For information please contact Education Manager Michelle Crow-Dolby at mdolby@umw.edu.